-INVESTMENT IN NETMARKET GROUP, INC.
+INVESTMENT IN NETMARKET, INC.

-On September 15, 1999, Netmarket Group, Inc. ("NGI") began operations as an independent company that will pursue the development of the interactive businesses formerly within our direct marketing division.
+On September 15, 1999, Netmarket, Inc. ("NGI") began operations as an independent company that will pursue the development of the interactive businesses formerly within our direct marketing division.
 NGI will own, operate, develop and expand the on-line membership businesses, including Netmarket.com, Travelers Advantage, Auto Vantage, Privacy Guard and Hagglezone.com, which collectively have 1.3 million on-line members (and are expected to produce approximately \$70.0 million of revenues in 1999).
 Prior to September 15, 1999, our ownership of NGI was restructured into common stock and preferred stock interests.
-On September 15, 1999 (the "donation date"), we donated NGI's outstanding common stock to a charitable trust (the "Trust") and, NGI intended to issue additional shares of its common stock to certain of its marketing partners.
-This structure would allow NGI to use its equity to attract, retain and incent employees, to permit NGI to pursue strategic alliances and acquisitions and to make operational and strategic decisions without the need to consider the impact of those decisions on us.
-In addition, the contribution would establish a charitable foundation that would enhance our image in the marketplace.
-Although no assurances can be given, we believe the donation of NGI to a separate autonomous entity will increase the likelihood that NGI will be successful and increase in value thereby increasing the value of our investment.
-Our shareholders should benefit from the potential increased value.
-The beneficiaries of the Trust include The Inner City Games Foundation, The Susan G. Komen Breast Cancer Foundation, Inc. and Community Funds, Inc. The fair market value of NGI common stock on the date of contribution was estimated to be approximately \$20 million.
+On September 15, 1999 (the "donation date"), we donated NGI's outstanding common stock to a charitable trust and, NGI intended to issue additional shares of its common stock to certain of its marketing partners.
 Accordingly, as a result of the change in ownership of NGI's common stock from us to independent third parties, prospective from the donation date, NGI'S operating results were no longer included in our consolidated financial statements.
-We retained the opportunity to participate in NGI's value through the ownership of a convertible preferred stock of NGI, which is ultimately exchangeable, at our option, until after September 14, 2001, into approximately 78% of NGI's diluted common shares which has a \$5 million annual preferred dividend.
-The convertible preferred stock will be accounted for using the cost method of accounting.
-The preferred stock dividend will be recorded in income if and when it becomes realizable.
+We retained the opportunity to participate in NGI's value through the ownership of a convertible preferred stock of NGI, which is ultimately exchangeable, at our option, into approximately 78% of NGI's diluted common shares.
 Subsequent to our contribution of NGI's common stock to the trust, we provided a development advance of \$77.0 million to NGI, which is contingently repayable to us if certain financial targets related to NGI are achieved.
-The purpose of the development advance was to provide NGI with the funds necessary to develop internet related products and systems, that if successful, would significantly increase the value of NGI.
-Without these funds, NGI would not have sufficient funds for development activities contemplated in its business plans.
-Repayment of the advance is therefore solely dependent on the success of these development efforts.
 We recorded a charge, inclusive of transaction costs of \$84.8 million (\$48.4 million, after tax), during the third quarter of 1999, in connection with the donation of NGI shares to the charitable trust and the subsequent development advance.